 This is a soft-wooded shrub from Brazil, a member of the Acanthaceae plant family, which is called Christmas pride in northern hemisphere gardens.
 It has gorgeous, large, bright purplish-pink flared funnels from winter into early spring.
 It grows in sun or part-shade and reaches 1.5-2m in height.
 It should be cut back quite hard after flowering to keep it from becoming straggly.
 It is frost sensitive.
 In colder areas, it could be tried in a pot and kept in a protected spot.
 It will grow easily from cuttings.
-Its petals are exactly the same colour as the winter-blooming bromeliad Aechmea gamosepala (ht 50cm) - also from Brazil - with its thick bristles of purplish-pink bracts tipped with iridescent blue bead-like flowers.
+Its petals are exactly the same colour as the winter-blooming bromeliad Aechmea gamosepala (ht 50cm) - also from Brazil - with its thick bristles of purplish-pink bracts tipped with iridescent blue bead-like flowers (pictured above right).

 Flowers in June, July, August, September.